Explore RIT Hillel

 Jewish Life on Campus at RIT

-RIT Hillel is one of several campus organizations pursing a vibrant Jewish campus life.
+RIT Hillel is one of several campus organizations pursuing a vibrant Jewish campus life.
 We proudly partner with WOLK Deaf Jewish Culture Club.
-Additionally, Alpha Epsilon Pi Fraternity provides community, leadership and engagement opportunities for Jewish students on campus.
+Alpha Epsilon Pi Fraternity also provides community, leadership and engagement opportunities for Jewish students on campus.

 Hillel staff are able and willing to connect students to RIT based gaming projects.
 These include the Jewish Play Project.

-RIT Hilllel activites are coordinated by the Hillel Student Board.
+RIT Hillel activities are coordinated by the Hillel Student Board.

 *Percent of population